ral-facilities/scigateway-auth/README.md

 Use the `Dockerfile`'s `test` stage to run the tests in a container.
 Mounting the `scigateway_auth` and `test` directories to the container via volumes means that any changes made to the application or test code will automatically be synced to the container next time you run the tests.
-This is useful as you do not have to rebuild the image each time you make a change.

 1. Build an image using the `Dockerfile`'s `test` stage from the root of the project directory: